PMArkive/repository/systems/GBA/distributions/index.md

 ## GBA Distribution Roms
-Note: Set NDS System date to match the Roms Date to make them work.
+Note: Some games may not be able to recieve the distributions

 ---------------------------------------
 <ul>